-If you are still loyal to your shoulder-buddy, then the good news is that they give you easy and convenient access to your belongings as compared to a backpack.
+If you are still loyal to your shoulder buddy, then the good news is that they give you easy and convenient access to your belongings as compared to a backpack.

 While traveling in public transportation, they give you a sense of security and don’t bother others.

 There is a stigma attached to backpacks that they are meant for college students, teens, school kids, and travelers.
-Even some latest backpacks come with a more professional style but still, you may not like to see a well-suited professional with a backpack.
+Even some latest backpacks come in a more professional style but still, you may not like to see a well-suited professional with a backpack.
 So in this way, shoulder bags make their way ahead with their typical professional style.

 In addition, you can’t say that only shoulder bags cause back pain.
 Carrying heavy backpacks for too long can also cause problems such as: